-Important regulatory disclaimers about the alfapump® and the alfapump DSR®.
+Important regulatory disclaimers.
 The alfapump® system is currently not approved in the United States or Canada.
-In the United States and Canada, the alfapump system is currently under clinical investigation (POSEIDON Study) and is being studied in adult patients with refractory or recurrent ascites due to cirrhosis.
-For more information regarding the POSEIDON clinical study see www.poseidonstudy.com.
+In the United States and Canada, the alfapump system is currently under clinical investigation (POSEIDON Trial) and is being studied in adult patients with refractory or recurrent ascites due to liver cirrhosis.
 DSR® therapy is still in development and it should be noted that any statements regarding safety and efficacy arise from ongoing pre-clinical and clinical investigations which have yet to be completed.
-DSR therapy is currently not approved for clinical research in the United States or Canada.
 There is no link between DSR therapy and ongoing investigations with the alfapump system in Europe, the United States or Canada.